-Subject content knowledge as per CAPS Grade Term Page Assessment (To assess learner's skills on:) Assessment activities Activity in manual Concept of GIS.
-10 1 10, 11 Defining GIS Describe GIS.
-Reasons for the development of GIS.
-10 1 7, 11 Identifying GIS applications What are some of the uses of GIS?
-Think of a question that GIS can help answer Concept of remote sensing.
-10 1 20 Defining remote sensing and Identifying its applications Describe remote sensing?
-Identify remote sensing applications How remote sensing works?
-10 1 20-21 Comparing, differentiating between and giving an example of the types of remote sensing techniques (passive and active) and data (raster and point cloud).
-Differentiate between active and passive remote sensing Differentiate between point cloud and raster images Give examples of each GIS concepts: spatial objects, lines, points, nodes and scales.
-10 4 13 - 15 Defining, identifying, differentiating between and giving an example of different types of vector data Define the different types of vector data (point, line and polygon/shape) Give examples of appropriate features that each could represent Calculate the distance on a map using a scale Between two points; or distance of a river/road 2 Spatially referenced data.
-11 2, 4 1, 10 Defining spatially referenced data and contrasting the different types of data (spatial verse attribute data) Define the spatially referenced or geographic data Compare spatial and attribute data 1
+Subject content G Т Ρ Assessment Assessment Activity

+knowledge as r е а (To assess activities in

+per CAPS a r g learner's skills on:) manual

+d m е

+e 4 10 Defining OIC - Deseribe OIC

+10 1 10 Defining GIS • Describe GIS.

+Concept of GIS. , 11

+10 1 7, Identifying GIS What are some of

+11 applications the uses of GIS?

+Reasons for the • Think of a question

+development of that GIS can help

+GIS. answer

+10 1 20 Defining remote Describe remote

+Concept of sensing and sensing?

+remote Identifying its Identify remote

+sensing.
+10 4 - 20 applications sensing applications

+I 20 Comparing, • Dillerentiate

+-2

+I an example of the sensing

+types of remote

+sensing techniques between point cloud

+(nassive and active) and raster images

+How remote and data (raster and Give examples of

+sensing works? point cloud) each

+10 4 13 Definina, identifyina.
+Define the different 2

+• differentiating types of vector data -

+15 between and giving (point, line and

+an example of polygon/shape)

+different types of Give examples of

+vector data appropriate features

+that each could

+represent

+Calculate the

+GIS concepts: distance on a map

+spatial objects, using a scale

+lines, points, Between two points;

+nodes and or distance of a

+scales. river/road

+11 2, 1, Defining spatially Define the spatially 1

+4 10 referenced data and referenced or

+contrasting the geographic data

+Spatially different types of Compare spatial and

+referenced data (spatial verse attribute data

+data. attribute data)

-[- - Spatial and spectral resolution.
-11 2, 4 21- 23 Defining resolution Define resolution Define spatial resolution Define spectral resolution 5 Different types of data: line, point, area and attribute.
+Spatial and spectral resolution.
+11 2, 4 21 -2 3 Defining resolution Define resolution Define spatial resolution Define spectral resolution 5 Different types of data: line, point, area and attribute.
 11 2, 4 13 - 15 Defining, identifying, differentiating between and giving an example of different types of data Define the different types of vector data (point, line and polygon/shape) Give examples of appropriate features that each could represent Define attribute data 1 and 2 Raster and vector data 11 2, 4 15 Defining, identifying, differentiating between and giving an example of raster and vector data Define vector data Give examples of what features this type of data could appropriately represent Define raster data Give an example of what type of data would be most appropriate as a raster data Capturing different types of data from existing maps, photographs, fieldwork or other records on tracing paper.
-Application of GIS by government and the private sector, relate to weather and settlement topics above.
-11 2, 4 9, 13 13- 15 Interpreting maps/photograph and identifying features on a map/photograph On a map/photograph identify an example of a polygon, line or point Using string or a whiteboard marker on blank transparency to represent a polygon Using string or a whiteboard marker to represent a line Using a pin or a whiteboard marker to represent a Point 2 and Appendix B
+11 2, 4 9, 13 Interpreting maps/photograph and identifying features on a map/photograph On a map/photograph identify an example of a polygon, line or point Using string or a whiteboard marker on blank transparency to represent a polygon Using string or a whiteboard marker to represent a line Using a pin or a whiteboard marker to represent a Point 2 and Appendi x B Application of GIS by government and the private sector, relate to weather and settlement topics above.
+12 2 13 -1 5